ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 For reference, we briefly discuss here the basic concepts related to [[bundles]] in the context of [[Cartesian spaces]].

-Of course the theory of bundles is mostly trivial over Cartesian spaces, and gains its main interest from its generalization to more general [[smooth manifolds]] and [[generalized smooth spaces]].
+Of course the theory of bundles is mostly trivial over Cartesian spaces;
+it gains its main interest from its generalization to more general [[smooth manifolds]] (def./prop. \ref{SmoothManifoldInsideDiffeologicalSpaces} below).
-It is still worthwhile to consider also this almost trivial case.
+It is still worthwhile for our development to first consider the relevant concepts in this simple case first.

 For more exposition see at _[[fiber bundles in physics]]_.